bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 43°
-- Partly Cloudy
+- Cloudy
-- 36% humidity
+- 34% humidity
 - 15 mph wind
-- 51% cloud cover
+- 100% cloud cover
 - 15 AQI PM2.5 🟩
 - 0.4 inches of rain and 0.07 inches of snow expected in the next 72 hours